 Our practice offers consultant and treatment services in both Oncology and Hematology.
 Our practice treats both solid tumors as well as hematologic malignancies.
-Our practice also contains a FACT-accredited outpatient stem cell transplant program located in our Fairfax office.

 Medical Oncology is the treatment of cancer with medicine, such as chemotherapy, hormones, and analgesics.
 Medical oncologists coordinate and direct a patient’s medical care.
 Your medical oncologist will provide several of the following services: